whitneyburton/portfolios/README.markdown

 * Feedback: Self-Solicited and collected from Cloney Island
 * Something valuable you've taken away from your posse.
 * Professional Skills:
-  * A recap of reflections from Gear Up
   * Turing alumni portfolio
   * Pitch for personal project/Documentation showing your thought process
   * Completed Flower Exercise
-  * Job search strategy set with daily, weekly, monthly goals
+  * Three mock interviews
+* Community:
+  * A recap of reflections from Gear Up

 ### Module 3 (Front-end)